a-morales/kwm/kwmc/README.md

         Prevent focus-follows-mouse if context-menus|menubar is visible
             kwmc config menu-fix enable|disable

-        Set the split-ratio to use for containers (default splits equal: 0.5)
+        Set split-ratio to use for containers (0 < value < 1, default: 0.5)
-        < 0.5 decrease and > 0.5 increases size of left-container
             kwmc config split-ratio value

         Create hotkeys on the fly (use `sys` prefix for non kwmc command) kwmc unbind mod+mod+mod-key